 Many cucumber varieties produce both male and female flowers.
 This type of cucumber is known as ‘monoecious’.
 Male flowers start a week or two before the female flowers.
 Female flowers are identified by having a small fruit behind them whereas male flowers do not.

-Low fruit yield is not always due to diseases or insects but can be due to a lack of pollination.
-You can pollinate the plants manually by placing a Q-tip (cotton bud or small paintbrush) in the male pollen and then transferring it to the female flower.
+Low cucumber fruit yield is not always due to diseases or insects but can be due to a lack of pollination.
+You can pollinate the plants manually by placing cotton bud or small paintbrush in the male pollen and then transferring it to the female flower.

-Cucumber varieties that do not need pollination are called ‘parthenocarpic’ fruit.
-A hybrid variety of cucumber is ‘Sweet Success’ and ‘Parks all Season’.
+Cucumber varieties that don’t need pollination are called ‘parthenocarpic’ fruit.
+Examples are cucumber hybrid varieties ‘Sweet Success’ and ‘Parks all Season’.
 They set fruit on every flower.

 Then there are ‘gynoecious’ cucumbers, bred to produce mainly female flowers.
 Monoecious seed is included in the seed packets to provide pollination, often dyed a different colour for identification.

-Cucumbers are a delicious ready-to-eat healthy source of nutrition.
 Providing warm fertile soil, full sun and plenty of water, you too can grow lots of cucumbers at home.
 Now the only decision to make is should you grow cucumber slicers or pickling cucumbers?
-But then, why not grow both and really enjoy a bountiful harvest of cucumbers this season.
+But then, why not grow both and really enjoy a bountiful harvest of cucumbers this season!

 Water, Soil and Light Gauge – monitor the water, soil and light with this 3 in 1 gauge.